 No food and drink may be taken into the museum area, with the exception of drinks in plastic bottles of up to 0.5 l.
 There is no café or bistro in the Residence complex but there are numerous cafés in the immediate surroundings.

 No dogs or other animals may be taken into the Residence.
-We regret that we cannot undertake to look after any animals you may have brought with you.
-Dogs are allowed in the Court Garden if kept on the lead.
+Unfortunately, we cannot offer supervision for animals brought along.
+Please keep dogs on an lead in the Court Garden.

 | top |